xIplay/Roadtothegods/README.md

 Active skills are skill only use for gods battle.
 Passive Skill are going to affect the clicking part of the game as well as the gods battler.Ex:
 --Increase soul gain, exp gain, attack , defense , lower price of servant, boss dmg, gods damage, resistants to aliments, hp increases, ect.
+I will like to implement a class base system for the player where different classes will have different skills.

 Events:
 These event are going to be speacial floor with speacil monster providing extra amount of experience or souls depend on the events.